evolvingstuff/vdw2/content/posts/bariatric-surgery-and-vitamin-d-many-studies.md

 ##### Note: Best to have Vitamin D loading dose before or after any surgery

- **A <a href="/posts/overview-loading-of-vitamin-dloading-dose" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Loading of vitamin D|Loading dose">Overview Loading of vitamin D|Loading dose</a> will provide benefit in weeks instead of 5+ months**
+ **A <a href="/posts/overview-loading-of-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Loading of vitamin D">Loading dose</a> will provide benefit in weeks instead of 5+ months**

  **Probably also need <a href="/posts/gut-friendly-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Gut-Friendly Vitamin D">Gut-Friendly Vitamin D</a> as there is poor gut absorption after bariatric surgery**